j-rods/CV/README.md

 * Creating user journeys, customer maps, prototypes, interaction guides and wireframes.
 * Work with stakeholders, digital and non-digital, to ensure the customer journey fulfills the organisation’s requirements

+**STA Travel** (November 2014 – March 2015)
+*Global UX Designer*
+Responsibilities:
+* Drive the design of the user experience for key projects, applying an iterative prototyping and evaluation process, and ensuring that best practices in usability and accessibility are used throughout.
+* Work with the product,design and development team for the design of innovative solutions that are engaging, usable and accessible solutions which change the way people interact with us.

+**Perform Group Media** (March 2012 – November  2014)
+*UX Architect*
+Responsibilities:
+* Producing sitemaps, process flows, functional specifications, low and high fidelity wireframes, responsive wireframes and interactive prototypes using Axure.
+* Taking part in the design and redesign of desktop and mobile applications, providing the information architecture and interaction design.
+* Performing usability testing sessions to improve our live and running services.

+**Reed Exhibitions** (January 2011 – December 16th, 2011)
+*Junior UX Designer*

 ##Extensive Software Knowledge

 * Sublime text 3.